bateman/filebotology/README.md

 ## CLI execution
 To run it from the command line,  excute the script with the -h flag to print the following help menu.
 ```
--t tv|movie      sets the type of media to scan.
+-t tv|movie      Sets the type of media to scan.
 Allowed values are 'tv' or 'movie'.
--p path          sets the path where to look for media.
+-p path          Sets the path where to look for media.
 No default value is set.
--h               displays this help message.
+-h               Displays this help message.
 No further functions are performed.
 ```

 Example: `$ filebotology.sh -t tv -p /volume1/video/tvshows`

+Now, sit back and relax, it's gonna take a long while if you have a large base of videos!